DerikVo/Reddit_NLP_project/README.md

 ### Data_Collection
 For data collection we used the push shift API to pull data from the [r/AskWomen](https://www.reddit.com/r/AskWomen/) and [r/Askmen](https://www.reddit.com/r/Askmen/) sub reddits.
-Be low is the amount of data pulled for each subreddit on when.
+Below is the amount of data pulled for each subreddit.

 |Date(YYYY-MM-DD)|Records|
 |-----|-----|